ProgrammingMentorship/programmingmentorship.github.io/content/docs/lessons/foundations/lesson-one.md

 with the computer, the same way we use english to communicate ideas with people.

+Instead of listening and understanding, computers **read** and **evaluate** expressions.

-Behold, brackets!!! _This is an empty expression._
+Behold, brackets!!!

 {{< scheme >}}
 ( )
 {{< /scheme >}}

-If you **run** that, you'll notice it doesn't do much.
+If you run that, you'll notice it doesn't do much.
+This is an empty expression. _Run Program_ tells your computer to evaluate the code we provide in the text box.

 Like an english sentence, expressions have a structure: